 Kate completed her Bachelor of Science in Kinesiology at Simon Fraser University, where she was also a member of the Women’s NCAA Varsity Soccer team.

-She then spent time working as a Kinesiologist in the community and volunteering as a Therapeutic swim instructor, helping adults with Cerebral Palsy achieve the rehabilitation goals.
-She followed this with a Master of Physical Therapy Degree at the University of British Columbia.
-During the degree she received the Evert Boxtart Memorial Award for completion of clinical education with distinction and community involvement.
+She then spent time working as a Kinesiologist and volunteering as a Therapeutic swim instructor, helping adults with Cerebral Palsy achieve their rehabilitation goals.
+She followed this with a Master of Physical Therapy Degree at University of British Columbia.
+During degree she received the Evert Boxtart Memorial Award for completion of clinical education with distinction and community involvement.

-Outside of the clinic, Kate can be found on a bike, in waders or hiking boots, on skis or in a tent.
+Outside of the clinic, Kate can be found on the move with her hiking boots, bike or skis.